kwstat/untidydata2/README.md

 Repository: https://github.com/kwstat/untidydata2

-The package contains five vignettes that each present an untidy dataset and show how to make it tidy.
+This package contaings several vignettes that each present an untidy dataset and show how to make it tidy:

 1. "Cost of publishing in journals"
 2. "Gross Domestic Product"